Text: 2008; Photos 2003

 I’m sitting with two other American students in the Plaza de Toros in Granada, a hot Spanish sun beating down on me and a heavy telephoto lens in my hand.
 It feels good finally to sit, after battling our way through crowds of Spaniards outside the arena, all straining to get close to the well-known toreros for an autograph.
 I know nothing about what I’m going to witness today, but I’ve grown used to that feeling, being in a foreign country for so many months.

 I will watch six bulls get massacred; there will be lots of blood.
 As the corrida begins, I realize that I’m unable to watch except through the lens of my camera.
 After each bull is killed, one or two of their ears are chopped off and their carcasses are dragged away by a team of mules.
-As they’re dragged away, their bloody tongues hang out, and with legs up in the air, they leave a bloody trail in the dust of the arena.
+As they’re dragged away their tongues hang out, and with legs up in the air, they leave a bloody trail in the dust of the arena.
 Then the matador parades around the arena, bowing and waving, and the crowd throws hats and flowers at him, while a team of men rake over the path the bull’s carcass has left.

-By the time the third bull has run into the arena, the sun is a little lower in the sky, and I have become numb to the blood and death.
+By the time the third bull runs into the arena, the sun is a little lower in the sky, and I have become numb to the blood and death.
 I lean back in my chair and look around, as I think to myself what a shame it is that I brought only black-and-white film.
 I feel both horrified and more alive than I’ve ever felt.
 By now the other American students have gotten hungry and left to find sandwiches.
 I stay behind, hoping some meaning or explanation will reveal itself to me.

 The Spaniards call this a “corrida,” which actually doesn’t translate to bullfight; a closer translation would be “the running.”
 And the event itself certainly seems more like a slaughter than a fight.
 In reality the bull doesn’t have much chance of avoiding death.
 The corrida is more like a ritualistic animal sacrifice, something that many cultures have engaged in at some point in their history.
 A chill runs down my spine, as I realize that the delicate balance between life and death is being played out in front of me like a broadway production—except the blood is real.

 I begin to wonder what role the bullfight could have in Spain’s future.
 Surely there is no room in a modern European society for such a brutal display of death and tradition.
 Even now a majority of Spaniards disapprove of or have no interest in bullfighting.
 How long will it be before the entire tradition falls into obscurity, and will anyone miss it?
-I leave the stadium with my thoughts reeling, and at the same time feeling a reflective, yet guilty, calm, which follows me around for a long time afterward.
+I leave the stadium with my thoughts reeling, and at the same time feeling a reflective, yet guilty, calm, which follows me for a long time afterward.

 John Hooper, The Spaniards: A Portrait of the New Spain, 2nd ed.
 (Penguin Books, 2006).